2026 Hands-On Review

 Our Recommendation

 After 60+ hours of testing, the Slayer wins.
-The needle valve produces shots impossible on conventional machines: higher viscosity, sweeter acidity, that creamy texture.
+The needle valve produces shots impossible on conventional machines.
+Higher viscosity, sweeter acidity, that creamy texture.
 Seattle craftsmanship means decades of serviceability.
 If espresso is your craft, no machine offers more capability.

 Slayer Single Group